thepig25/react-experiments/README.md

-# Backbone - React - Table
+# React Experiments

 ## Goals

 * Learn how to use React, Facebook's "new" view/rendering framework.
 * Learn how to integrate Backbone with React, essentially replacing Backbone.View with React.
-* See how easy it is to render large table with React, adding in some behaviours (TBC).
+* See how easy it is to render large table with Backbone + React, adding in some behaviours (TBC).

 ## Offline JSX compiling